yn-sun/yn-sun.github.io/_pages/about.md

 News
 ======
+* Our work about <span style="color: #FF0000">Performance Predictor for NAS</span> is accepted by TSMC.
+Congratulate Xiaotian!
 * Our paper about <span style="color: #FF0000">AI4Science (fast design of nuclear reactor)</span> is accepted by Nuclear Engineering and Design.
 Congratulate Minxiao!
 * Our paper about <span style="color: #FF0000">Exploring GPT-4o’s reasoning capabilities for panoramic radiograph</span> is accepted by Clinical Oral Investigations.
 Congratulate Yutao and Prof. Tang!
 * Our paper about <span style="color: #FF0000">NAS for long-tailed learning</span> is accepted by CIKM25.
 Congratulate Yuhan and Prof. Gong.